A little church in New Mexico with some big healing power

 The first thing I learned is that el pocito isn’t a bottomless well.
 It has to be refilled each day by church workers who collect the dirt from the nearby hillsides in the Sangre de Cristo Mountains.
 Visitors haul away an estimated 25 to 30 tons each year, either for themselves or for others unable to make it to Chimayo on their own.

 A handout I’d picked up in the sanctuary offered clear instructions on applying the soil: “The Holy dirt is not to be eaten or to be drunk,” it read.
 It suggested some silent prayers to say as you rub the dirt over the part of your body in need of healing while invoking the name of Jesus.

 Some visitors, however, apparently do decide to ingest it, sprinkling it on their food or in a beverage.
 And some claim to feel its effects merely from having it in their possession.

 My knee, knock wood, hasn’t been giving me trouble since my visit.
-I have the baggie of holy dirt in my night table just in case.
+I have the baggie of holy dirt tucked away in my night table drawer just in case.
 But maybe it has already worked its magic.

 [A version of this article was published in the Washington Post Sunday Travel Section on April 10, 2014]